STRESSORS OF FLIGHT

 - Decreased humidity is present as you pull away from the earth's surface.
 The higher the altitude, the less humidity in the air, which, over time, can cause cracking of mucous membranes, chapped lips, and dehydration.
 This stressor can be compounded in patients receiving oxygen therapy or positive pressure ventilation.

 - Noise from the aircraft, the equipment, and the patient can be significant.
+The average noise level of a helicopter is around 105 decibels but can be louder depending on the aircraft type.
 Sound levels over 140 decibels can lead to immediate hearing loss.
 Sustained noise levels over 120 decibels will also lead to hearing loss.

-- Fatigue worsens via a lack of restful sleep, aircraft vibrations, poor diet, and long-haul fixed-wing flights.
+- Fatigue worsens via a lack of restful sleep, aircraft vibrations, poor diet, and long flights: 1 hour or more in a rotor-wing aircraft or 3 or more hours in a fixed-wing aircraft.

 - Gravitational Forces, both negative and positive, cause stress on the body.
 This stress is only a minor annoyance for most.
-Still, critically ill patients with reduced cardiac function and increased intracranial pressure can see their acute conditions worsen with the gravitational effects of takeoff and landing.
+However, acute conditions worsen in critically ill patients with reduced cardiac function and increased intracranial pressure with the gravitational effects of takeoff and landings and sudden changes in flight such as loss of altitude due to turbulence or sudden banking turns.

 - Flicker Vertigo.
 The Flight Safety Foundation defines flicker vertigo as "an imbalance in brain cell activity caused by exposure to low-frequency flickering or flashing of a relatively bright light."
-This is most commonly the result of rotor-blades on helicopters and affects flight and medical crew.
-Symptoms can range from seizures to nausea.
+This is most commonly the result of sunlight and turning rotor-blades on a helicopter and can affect all on the aircraft.
+Symptoms can range from seizures to nausea and headaches.
+People who have a history of seizures should be especially vigilant if working rotor-wing.

 - Fuel vapors can cause nausea, dizziness, and headaches with significant exposure.
-Be mindful of your location on the tarmac or landing pad during aircraft refueling.
+Be mindful of your location on the tarmac or helipad during aircraft refueling.

 - Weather primarily causes flight planning issues but can also lead to health issues.
 Rain, snow, and lightning can cause hazards while on the scene or preparing for a flight.
 The extremes in temperature and waterlogging of clothing can also contribute to stress.